mikal-k/moji-the-decoder/README.md

 # Moji The Decoder 👁️‍🗨️🤖
-An emoji decoder written in Node.js.
+A ZWJ emoji decoder written in Node.js.

 Start:
 node index.js